 - Rest with the poultice in place for 20 to 30 mins.

-The application of heat causes relaxation of abdominal muscles and reduces the associated pain.
+The application of heat causes relaxation of abdominal muscles and reduces stomach discomfort.
 A method that is often used to relieve menstrual cramps.

-However, the results of this study suggest that using caraway oil provided a better improvement in symptoms.
-In fact there are many antispasmodic herbs that could be used in this way.
+However, the results of this study suggest that using caraway oil provided a better improvement in IBS symptoms than just using heat alone.

 If you liked this article you might also like: